 |1.1 mi.
 North-Northwest of Central West End|

-If you're ready to snorkel during a boat trip, you should consider Reef Tours.
+If you want to combine some snorkeling with a boating adventure, you might want to contact Reef Tours.
 Head off the coast of the Grand Bahama island and experience the coastal waters and the wonders of sailing.
 This operator will take you on a sail that best fits your wants, from the adventurous to the romantic.

 A third good option is Sunn Odyssey.
 They offer several dives a day, beginning with a two tank dive in the morning that leaves at 8:30 a.m. every day of the week except for Sunday.

 Check the following table for more information about boat operators that offer snorkeling.

 |Exotic Adventures||(242) 374-2278||2.1 mi.
 South-Southwest of Central Freeport|